nsacyber/Windows-Secure-Host-Baseline/Credential Guard/README.md

 Optional dependencies for Credential Guard:

-* Trusted Platform Module (TPM) version 1.2 (Windows 10 Version 1511) or version 2.0 (Windows 10 Version 1507 and later)
+* Trusted Platform Module (TPM) version 1.2 (Windows 10 Version 1511) or version 2.0 (Windows 10 Version 1507 and later).
-* IOMMU (Intel VT-d/AMD-Vi)
+* IOMMU (Intel VT-d/AMD-Vi).

-Note that a TPM is *not* required for Credential Guard to work, but it is preferred and recommended for Credential Guard to most effectively protect a system.
+Even though a TPM is *not* required for Credential Guard to work, it is highly recommended for Credential Guard to most effectively protect a system.
+A **TPM is so highly recommended that it should be considered required** similar to how TPMs are recommended, but in reality required, for BitLocker (BitLocker protection is ineffective without a TPM).
 Windows 10 Version 1511 added support for Credential Guard to be able to use a TPM version 1.2.
 Windows 10 1507 only supported Credential Guard with TPM version 2.0.

 Most enterprise and business class models from Original Equipment Manufacturers (OEMs) that have passed the Windows Hardware Certification Program for Windows 8 or later likely satisfy the required dependencies for Credential Guard.
 Some enterprise and business class models released within 1-2 years before the release of Windows 8 may also support Credential Guard but may need a firmware update to support Secure Boot.
 Some features used by Credential Guard, such as Secure Boot, Intel VT-x/AMD-Vi, and Intel VT-d/AMD-Vi, may need to be enabled in the firmware since some OEMs chose to disable certain features by default.
 In order to clarify which models satisfy the Windows 10 Credential Guard dependencies, which models may need firmware configuration changes, and which models may need firmware updates, IAD has requested OEMs provide information on a [publicly accessible web site](./../Hardware/README.md) to clarify these issues and is currently awaiting answers.